Jonathann-Silva/Jonathann-Silva/README.md

 - 😎 I'm jonathan Silva
 - 🔭 I’m currently working in: auto parts
 - 🌱 I’m currently learning: javascript
-- 👯 I’m looking to collaborate on
+- 👯 I intend to change fields and work with programming.
 - 🤔 I’m looking for help: with HTML, CSS, Javascript
 - 💬 Ask me about:
 - 📫 How to reach me: jonathan.silva.992.js@gmail.com